pguse/Introduction-to-Python/accumulators.md

-# Accumulators - Part 1
+# Algorithms - Accumulators - Part 1

 An accumulator is a variable that is used in a loop to construct a value using an iterative process.
 It could act like a counter using addition, or perform exponentiation through repeated multiplication, or built a string character by character.
 Here are some examples of accumulators in action.